The Chipmunk Adventure: Animation

 The box-office failure of Disney's The Black Cauldron in 1985 had led to the layoff of a number of Walt Disney Productions animators (such as Glen Keane, Dan Haskett and Dave Pruiksma), whom Bagdasarian promptly hired to work on the film.

-After returning the first part of the film to the overseas animation productions, Bagdasarian Jr. and Karman only received six seconds of animation several months later and five minutes of animation a year later.
+After sending the first part of the film to be animated overseas, Bagdasarian Jr. and Karman only received six seconds of animation several months later and five minutes of animation a year later.
 It was due to the animators suffering from "sore hands."
 As a result, they hired another 150 animators to finish the film.
 Within nine months before the film's release, they sent animation to Canada, New York City, Utah, Spain, and South Korea.
 Several parts that were difficult to animate or not close enough to be completed were cut from the script.
-Locations cut in the film include San Diego Zoo, Barbados, London, England, Rio de Janeiro, Brazil, Rome, Italy and Moscow, Russia (Then known as Soviet Union while the film was in development).
+Locations cut in the film include San Diego Zoo, Barbados, London, England, Rio de Janeiro, Brazil, Rome, Italy and Moscow, Russia (then known as Soviet Union during development).